admin-ch/CovidCertificate-UIdoc/README.md

 1. Open one of the available excel template for [vaccination certificates](https://github.com/admin-ch/CovidCertificate-UIdoc/blob/main/template_vaccination.xlsx), [recovery certificates](https://github.com/admin-ch/CovidCertificate-UIdoc/blob/main/template_recovery.xlsx) or [test certificates](https://github.com/admin-ch/CovidCertificate-UIdoc/blob/main/template_test.xlsx)
 2. Enter your data in the appropriate sheet.
 Information about format and valuesets can be found in the [API documentation](https://github.com/admin-ch/CovidCertificate-Apidoc#request---certificate-data)
 3. In order to create a csv file, use the "File Save As" function and select the "csv" file type.
-Excel informs you that only one sheet can be exported since the csv format doesn't support several sheet.
-This is ok.
+Excel informs you that only one sheet can be exported since the csv format doesn't support several sheets.
 4. You can open the csv file with a text editor in order to check that everything is ok.

 ## Hints for filling the csv file